mschoch/tuq/README.md

         }
    ]

-## Building
+## Building (to hack on the internals)

 1. Install Go (http://golang.org/)
 2. Install nex (https://github.com/blynn/nex)
 3. Install goyacc (distributed with go, but may not be installed by default)
-4. Install my fork of elastigo (https://github.com/mschoch/elastigo)
-5. Clone this project
+4. Clone this project
-6. Run the included build.sh (runs nex, goyacc and go build)
+5. Run the included build.sh (runs nex, goyacc and go build)

+## Building (to use)

+1.  go get github.com/mschoch/go-unql-couchbase

 ## Running